jasonbayton/11ty/_src/projects/package-search/index.md

 Quick tips:

 - Tap the app icon of any application that should be hosted in Google Play to go directly to the Play Store listing
-- Tap the status (enabled/disabled) to open on-device app information
+- Tap the status (enabled/disabled) to open on-device app information (if present)
 - Press and hold on an app card to copy the package name of the app to the clipboard